How to Protect Your NAS Device From Data Loss

 - Defective NAS controllers: Defective controllers as a result of faulty reorganizations or rebuilds can cause data loss.
 Firmware or operating system errors can occur if the memory configuration experiences overwriting.

 - Mechanical faults: RAID systems have a design to compensate for the failure of a single hard drive.
 In the instance a drive fails, the remaining drives must compensate for the failure, which could lead to a total failure.

-- Natural catastrophes: Fire damage, water damage, contamination can destroy a NAS network storage in seconds.
+- Natural catastrophes: Fire damage, water damage, or contamination can destroy a NAS network storage in seconds.
 Rebuilding such a system requires special knowledge and the ability to thoroughly clean and decontaminate hard drives and devices.
-Only then can a logical rebuild restore the data.
-Professional data recovery service providers such as Kroll Ontrack have the technical expertise to thoroughly clean and successfully restore heavily soiled media.
+Only then can a logical rebuild to restore the data occur.

 How to Minimize the Risk of Data Loss

 - Create automatic backups: NAS systems offer many advantages, but there is no absolute data security.
-Therefore, it comes with recommendation to periodically back up all important data on other storage media, such as a USB hard drive.
-Even more security is possible if the backup is spatially separated.
+Therefore, it comes with a recommendation to periodically back up all important data on other storage media, such as a USB hard drive.
+Even better is if the backup is spatially separated.
 The data should be encrypted when the data is stored in an external location.

 - Trust is good, control is better: Backups should always be tested for their functionality.
 An incomplete or inaccessible backup is not worth anything.
 At the same time, extended NAS solutions should also be tested by experienced personnel before the final set-up.
 Incorrect expansion can lead to a complete failure, and thus, to a data loss.